Eric Adams: 2021 mayoral campaign

 While running for office, Adams faced scrutiny from several media outlets regarding his residency.
 Adams and his partner, Tracey Collins, own a co-op in Fort Lee, New Jersey near the George Washington Bridge, where some critics allege he actually resides.

-On July 6, Adams completed a come-from-behind victory, declared the winner of the Democratic primary, ahead of Kathryn Garcia, Maya Wiley, Andrew Yang, and others in New York's first major race to use ranked-choice voting.
+On July 6, Adams completed a come-from-behind victory and was declared the winner of the Democratic primary, ahead of Kathryn Garcia, Maya Wiley, Andrew Yang, and others, in New York's first major race to use ranked-choice voting.

 Following his primary victory, Adams hosted a series of political fundraisers in The Hamptons and Martha's Vineyard and vacationed in Monte Carlo, which critics contended contradicted his message of being a "blue-collar" mayor.

 Adams faced Republican Curtis Sliwa in the general election and was heavily favored to prevail.
 He was elected in a landslide on November 2, 2021.